12 year old Hannah is riding LEJOG in her Easter holidays. We caught up with her to find out how it's goingRead More

 York Solar System Cycleway

-Regular Cycle Sprog readers will know that I am on a quest to explore the disused railway lines of Yorkshire to find family friendly cycle routes.
-The old industrial heritage of the area means that there are plenty around, and this time we headed to the 6.4 mile long York Solar System Cycleway.
+Regular Cycle Sprog readers will know that our guest blogger Emma is on a quest to explore the disused railway lines of Yorkshire to find family friendly cycle routes.
+The old industrial heritage of the area means that there are plenty around, and this time she headed to the 6.4 mile long York Solar System Cycleway.

 One of the most important things about going on a family bike ride with small children is avoiding boredom, and there is definitely plenty to keep the children’s interest as this cycle route is a scale model of the Solar System, spread out along 6.4 miles of the old East Coast main-line railway.